CSUF-CPSC411-2022S/project-js101/README.md

   <h3>  Bird Spot App</h3>

-Project CHeckin5 Tasks:
+Project Checkin 5 Tasks:

-Abhianv Arora - Updated, added, and displayed wider selecyion of words, Updtaed Documentation, and Created the JSON File from where data will be pulled.
+Abhianv Arora - Updated, added, and displayed wider selection of words, Updtaed Documentation, and Created the JSON File from where data will be pulled.

-Vishvesh Dumbre - API Integration, Handling JSON Data
+Vishvesh Dumbre - API Integration, Handling JSON Data.

-Chukwudi Ikem - Matching BirdVIew with the color palette (color of the birds).
+Chukwudi Ikem - Matching BirdVIew with the color palette (color of the birds), Added Search Functionality

-Jeffrey Martz - API INtegration, JSON FIle Creation.
+Jeffrey Martz - API Integration, JSON FIle Creation.

   <h3> How to run </h3>